aliyun/aliyun-log-cli/README.md

 **Normal Case**

-Actually, the CLI leverage `aliyun-log-python-sdk`, which maps the command into the methods of `aliyun.log.logclient.LogClient`.
+Actually, the CLI leverage `aliyun-log-python-sdk`, which maps the command into the methods of `aliyun.log.LogClient`.
 The parameters of command line is mapped to the parameters of methods.
 For the detail spec of parameters, please refer to the [Python SDK API Spec](http://aliyun-log-python-sdk.readthedocs.io/api.html#aliyun.log.LogClient)

 **Examples:**